glgraca/PiFrame/README.md

 # PiFrame

-This is perl code for a digital picture frame based on a Raspberry Pi Zero W.
+This is perl code for a digital picture frame based on a Raspberry Pi Zero W running Raspbian.

 It includes a Telegram Bot so that you can send pictures from your phone straight to the picture frame.